Glucagon ELISA

 No cross-reactivity to glicentin, proglucagon 1-16, and glucagon 3-29

-CE/IVD labeled on select markets
+CE/IVD labeled on selected markets

 No purification of samples